Estimates controlling a function by only its radial derivative and applications to stable solutions of elliptic equations: Introduction

 and

 for some dimensional constant $C$. \end{theorem}

-The estimates hold for all superharmonic functions, but still we could not find them in previous literature.\footnote{That superharmonicity suffices is in contrast with the much more delicate case of boundary regularity, treated next, where the analogue estimate will crucially require $u$ to be a stable solution of a semilinear equation for a certain class of nonlinearities.}
+The estimates, which we could not find in previous literature, hold for all superharmonic functions.
+The fact that superharmonicity suffices is in contrast with the much more delicate case of boundary regularity, treated below, where the analogue estimate will crucially require $u$ to be a stable solution of a semilinear equation for a certain class of nonlinearities.